hiibolt/KnowledgeBase/pages/Graph Theory.md

 	- ### Degree
 	  Number of edges incident
 	- ### Complete Graph
-	  Every vertice has an edge to every other vertice
+	  Every vertex has an edge to every other vertex
 - ## Theorems
 	- ### Handshaking Theorem
 	  $\sum{degree} = 2* n_{edges}$